Blind Estimation Algorithms for I/Q Imbalance in Direct Down-conversion Receivers: Conclusion

 \section{Conclusion}

 This letter has addressed the I/Q imbalance problem in single-carrier direct conversion receivers.
-Two blind estimation algorithms have been proposed.
-The two algorithms can work in a general environment where receiver are free of knowledge of modulation order, RF signal power, etc. The only precondition is just the circular symmetry property of received symbols.
-Simulation shows that the proposed two algorithms both achieve a fast convergence of BER performance and provide a perfect compensation with enough symbols used for estimation.
-Moreover, the proposed two algorithms both perform a strong robustness to frequency offset, which makes it work well before frequency offset estimation algorithms.
+Two blind estimation and compensation algorithms have been put forward.
+The proposed FSS algorithm achieves less complexity than conventional GMLE estimation with slight enough performance degradation.
+In addition, the reason of error floor in conventional CSM algorithm is found out.
+Our proposed FSCSM algorithm can eliminate the error floor of CSM and achieve ideal BER performance.
+It is worth noting that the proposed two algorithms both perform a strong robustness to frequency offset, which makes it work well before frequency offset estimation algorithms.
+Furthermore, both the proposed algorithms are not sensitive to modulation order.
+Our results show that they also perform well with 4096-QAM and 256-APSK.